H. Glenn Penny

-H. Glenn Penny, born Stuttgart, Germany, 1964, is an American historian.
+H. Glenn Penny (born Stuttgart, Germany, 1964) is an American historian.
 His research has focused on histories that show the connections between peoples in German-speaking central Europe and the Americas.
-Currently Penny is Professor and Henry J. Bruman Chair in German History at University of California, Los Angeles.
+Penny is currently Professor and Henry J. Bruman Chair in German History at the University of California, Los Angeles.

-Education
+Education and career

-Penny studied at the University of Colorado at Boulder, (B.A.
+Penny studied at the University of Colorado at Boulder (B.A.
 1987, M.A.
 1991) and holds a Ph.D. from the department of history, University of Illinois Urbana-Champaign.
-He was Assistant Professor of History at the University of Missouri - Kansas City, and then the University of Iowa, where he rose to Associate Professor and professor in the Department of History.
+He was Assistant Professor of History at the University of Missouri–Kansas City, and then the University of Iowa, where he rose to Associate Professor and professor in the Department of History.

 Fellowships

 Penny was a James Bryant Conant Fellow at the Minda de Gunzburg Center for European Studies at Harvard University and a 2017 Senior Fellow at the Berlin Institute for Advanced Study.
 He is a 2021 recipient of a John Simon Guggenheim Fellowship.